Can you trust your heirs with a large lump sum of money as an inheritance?

-An income stream is a fully guaranteed method to insurance there are funds available on a monthly basis for virtually any time period you desire.
+An income stream is a fully guaranteed method for insurance there are funds available on a monthly basis for virtually any time period you desire.
 Plus, any income tax liability is spread over the same time period making taxes far easier to manage.

 Here is how it works.
 Purchase a Single Premium Immediate Annuity (SPIA) from an insurance company and instead of selecting a lifetime payout, select a fixed term payout.
-An example, it could be payable on a monthly basis for 10 years, 20 years, longer, anytime period you wish.
+An example, it could be payable on a monthly basis for ten years, 20 years, longer, anytime period you wish.

 Insurance companies do not care how long they pay the monthly payment because that means they get to hold the money longer.
 Included in the monthly payment to you will be earned interest and a portion of your original deposit.

-The return of your original deposit each month is a NON taxable event, the tax liability is only on the included earned interest.
+The return of your original deposit each month is a non-taxable event, the tax liability is only on the included earned interest.
 Let’s use as an example a deposit of $50,000 had grown to $100,000 in value.
-This gain ($50,000) is fully taxable BUT if the money is received as a fixed income, the earned interest is “spread” out over the time period of the selected payments regardless of how many years it pays.
+This gain ($50,000) is fully taxable, BUT if the money is received as a fixed income, the earned interest is “spread” out over the time period of the selected payments regardless of how many years it pays.

 Plus, if you begin the payments and die, your heirs ONLY receive the income stream payable on your original time period.
-If you selected a 30-year monthly payout, any remaining years at your death would continue on for the entire original period.
-Your heirs do NOT inherit the money, they inherit an income stream, payable exactly as it was when you were alive.
+If you selected a 30-year monthly payout, any remaining years at your death would continue for the entire original period.
+Your heirs do NOT inherit the money, and they inherit an income stream, payable exactly as it was when you were alive.

 This method is a way to avoid “spendthrift” issues with your heirs and at the same time guarantee that income will flow to them.
-As the owner of the original contract, you can name as many people as you with to receive the income after your death, the insurance company merely divides up the payment and send it to them.
+As the owner of the original contract, you can name as many people as you wish to receive the income after your death, the insurance company merely divides up the payment and send it to them.
 Also, if family events dictate, you can change the beneficiary as often as you wish, the owner of the contact has full control.

-Plus, annuity contracts with a named beneficiary are not subject to probate, the funds just keep on flowing.
+Plus, annuity contracts with a named beneficiary are not subject to probate, the funds keep on flowing.